SoumyaNamdeo3015/Complier-of-E-/README.md

 ---

-# Bonus Section
+# Min-Heap

 Rather than having a random memory-variable mapping while compiling the code, we will now map the variable to the least available memory address (or index).
 For this, we will use a min-heap.
-Your task is to implement a general heap that can support duplicates and also follows the properties described in the class.
+We implement a general heap that can support duplicates and also follows the properties described in the class.

 ## Class HeapNode (heapnode.h)